2001 Oregon Ducks football team: Fiesta Bowl

-Prior to Oregon (10-1, 7-1 Pac-10) being placed in the 2002 Fiesta Bowl against #3 Colorado, many people believed that Oregon, now at #2, was going to face off against #1 Miami, however, the BCS had named Nebraska as the contender, despite Nebraska not playing in the Big 12 championship game.
-However, these events transpired since Nebraska's first loss that year to Colorado: #2 Florida lost to Tennessee, the Colorado Buffaloes went on to win the Big 12 Championship Game over #3 Texas, and in the SEC Championship Game, #2 Tennessee was stunned by LSU.
-This left Miami as the undefeated and undisputed No. 1 team in the country but a host of other teams vying for #2.
+Prior to Oregon (10–1, 7–1 Pac-10) being placed in the 2002 Fiesta Bowl against No. 3 Colorado, many people believed that Oregon, now at No. 2, was going to face off against No. 1 Miami, however, the BCS had named Nebraska as the contender, despite Nebraska not playing in the Big 12 championship game.
+However, these events transpired since Nebraska's first loss that year to Colorado: No. 2 Florida lost to Tennessee, the Colorado Buffaloes went on to win the Big 12 Championship Game over No. 3 Texas, and in the SEC Championship Game, No. 2 Tennessee was stunned by LSU.
+This left Miami as the undefeated and undisputed No. 1 team in the country but a host of other teams vying for No. 2.

 Oregon played against the 2-loss Colorado Buffaloes on January 1, 2002.

 Colorado scored first, with a 1-yard touchdown to take the lead, 7–0.
-Oregon would score after them, tying the game 7-7.
+Oregon would score after them, tying the game 7–7.
 Oregon would score on their next 5 possessions, including a 49-yard touchdown run by Maurice Morris, in which Morris sat down on a defender after a failed attempt at a tackle and continued to run, and an 80-yard Joey Harrington pass to WR Samie Parker.
 Colorado would score twice in the 4th quarter, nailing a field goal and a touchdown with a failed PAT, but Oregon would prevail 38–16, earning their first Fiesta Bowl win under HC Mike Bellotti.
 This game also marked Bellotti's first 11-win season.